 According to CasP, power is both the cause and the effect of accumulation.
-Using i and j to denote two distinct capitalists or groups of capitalists, we say that the differential power of i compared to j is given by the differential ratio of their respective capitals (K_i/K_j) , and that the rate of change of this ratio (k_1-k_2) measures the differential accumulation of i relative to j.
-In this context, the driving force is a dynamic compulsion to increase power.
-The quest for more power (a higher (K_i/K_j) causes capitalists to try to accumulate differentially, while the effect of this drive gets quantified by their growing power implied by a positive rate of differential accumulation (k_1-k_2) .
+Using i and j to denote two distinct capitalists or groups of capitalists, we say that the differential power of i compared to j is given by the differential ratio of their respective capitals (K_i/K_j) , and that the rate of change of this ratio $(k_I - k_2)$ measures the differential accumulation of i relative to j.
+In this context - applicable to any owner/s of capitalizable income-yielding assets - the principle driving force is a dynamic compulsion to increase power.
+The quest for more power (a higher K_i/K_j) causes capitalists to try to accumulate differentially, while the effect of this drive gets quantified by their growing power implied by a positive rate of differential accumulation $(k_1 - k_2)$.
 In other words, for capitalists, redistribution-read-changes-in-power is not only a means to an end, but also - and more importantly - the end itself.